leokan92/Contextual-bandit-Resnet-trading/README.md

 ## Paper:

-The paper is availabel in Expert Systems with Applications: [Outperforming algorithmic trading reinforcement learning systems: A supervised approach to the cryptocurrency market](https://www.sciencedirect.com/science/article/pii/S0957417422006339)
+The paper is available in Expert Systems with Applications: [Outperforming algorithmic trading reinforcement learning systems: A supervised approach to the cryptocurrency market](https://www.sciencedirect.com/science/article/pii/S0957417422006339)

 ## Abstract: